MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/faq-set-up-vs.md

 #### Q: How can I create an organization later?

-A:	Learn how to [sign up for Azure DevOps Services](create-organization-msa-or-work-student.md).
+A:	Learn how to [sign up for Azure DevOps](create-organization-msa-or-work-student.md).

 <a name="browser-problems"></a>